martius-lab/teamproject-competition-server/comprl-web-reflex/README.md

 ```

 In the example above, `/path/to/your/comprl-database` is expected to be a
-directory on the host system, that contains the comprl database.
+directory on the host system, that contains the comprl config file.
 It is
-expected to be called "comprl.db".
+expected to be called "config.toml".
 You can set a different name by adding the
 following argument: ```
---env COMPRL_DB_PATH=/comprl-config/my_database.db
+--env COMPRL_CONFIG_PATH=/comprl-config/my_config.toml
 ```

 Note from the [Reflex container example, which was used as a base for